Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Computational aspects

+The mergegrams of the join-cliquegram and join-facegram only differ by 4 points which all have low persistence.
+Furthermore, there are only 3 points which have persistence (or lifetime) greater than 1, they are the one associated to the singletons 67, 66 as well as by the cluster formed by all the other taxa which is killed by $X$.
+Hence, we can directly see that those two taxa are outliers in all of the trees.
+The taxa correspond to UMMZ\_200325 and MVZ\_Herp\_189994 respectively.
+In \textit{Fig.~\ref{fig:realdata_dendrogram}}, an example dendrogram is shown where the two outlier taxa are marked red.
+In the plot of the mergegram of the join-facegram we exclude the three high persistence points, see \textit{Fig.~\ref{fig:readldata_mergegram}}.

-As mentioned before, we can interpret the mergegram as a persistence diagram and can therefore use distances like the bottleneck distance to compare two mergegrams with each other.
+\textbf{Bottleneck distance of mergegrams} As mentioned before, we can interpret the mergegram as a persistence diagram and can therefore use distances like the bottleneck distance to compare two mergegrams with each other.
 To highlight one further property of the join of cliquegrams and facegrams, we consider the following setting: